 Stan is survived by his loving wife of 67 years, Marcia; his daughter Debi Roberts and her husband John of Greenfield; his son Jeff and his fiancée Barbara Whiteman of South Deerfield; four grandchildren, Daniel Abrahamson of South Deerfield; Josh Roberts and his wife Kelly of Sarasota, Fla.; Jeremy Abrahamson and his wife Allie of Agawam; and Stephanie Roberts and her fiancé Chris Passon of Greenfield; four great-grandchildren: Justin Abrahamson, Cole Agostino, Sloane Roberts and Drew Abrahamson.
 He is also survived by his sister, Jan Greenberg of Pennsylvania, his nephew Mark Greenberg and his wife, Jane, of Pennsylvania, and several great-nieces and great-nephews.

 Stan’s family would like to thank the staff in the ER, ICU and Spoke 4 at Baystate Franklin Medical Center, which all provided great care during his last days.

 Funeral services will be held Sunday at 11 a.m. at Temple Israel, 27 Pierce Street, Greenfield.
 Burial will follow in Temple Israel Cemetery on Log Plain Road East in Greenfield.

 In lieu of flowers, memorial contributions may be made to Shriners Hospital for Children, 516 Carew Street, Springfield, MA 01104.

 Arrangements are under the direction of Kostanski Funeral Home in Greenfield.
 For condolences, please visit: www.kostanskifuneralhome.com.

-To send flowers to Stanton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stanton E. Abrahamson, please visit our floral store.